Gradiant stock

 Frequently asked questions

-Is Gradiant still a private company?
+Is Gradiant a public or private company?

 What is Gradiant's valuation?